Tony Hutchinson: Reception

 Pickard was nominated at the 2001 British Soap Awards for "Best Comedy Performance".
 The following year Pickard was nominated in the "Best Actor" and "Best Comedy Performance" category.
 In 2002 Pickard was nominated for "Best TV Personality" at the Liverpool Echo Awards.
 At the 2010 Inside Soap Awards Tony's wedding to Cindy was nominated for "Best Wedding".
 At the 2013 National Television Awards Pickard was nominated in the category of "Serial Drama Performance".
-In 2018, Pickard and Fletcher were nominated for “Best Partnership” at the Inside Soap Awards.
+In 2017, Pickard won the "British Soap Award for Outstanding Achievement" after 22 years of playing Tony.
+It was the first time a Hollyoaks cast member had received the award.
+In 2018, Pickard and Fletcher were nominated for "Best Partnership" at the Inside Soap Awards.

 Tony was listed in "The Top 100 Soap Hunks of All Time" by What's on TV.
 What's on TV also listed Tony and Mandy at number 9 in "The Top 10 Soap Love Affairs of All Time" before they listed the couple's wedding in "The 50 top weddings of all time".
 In a 2009 poll by Loaded magazine, Tony was voted eighth in the "Top Soap Bloke of all time".
 The character was selected as one of the "top 100 British soap characters" by industry experts for a poll to be run by What's on TV, with readers able to vote for their favourite character to discover "Who is Soap's greatest Legend?"